Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-18 00:27:35
+Last Updated: 2025-07-19 00:27:15

-I fear the day when the Kuffar are proud of their falsehood, and the Muslims are shy of their faith.
+Tell Me And I Forget.
+Teach Me And I Remember.
+Involve Me And I Learn.

-By Umar ibn Al-Khattāb (R.A)
+By Benjamin Franklin